Data Governance Maturity Model: Measuring Progress, Examples, and Best Practices

-In this article, you'll learn more about data governance frameworks so you can compare your current approach with best practices.
-By the end, you'll have a clear understanding of your framework's maturity and will be equipped to ensure success in your organization's data governance.
+In this article, you'll learn how to compare your current data governance practices against best practices using the maturity model.
+By the end, you'll understand your organization's maturity level and be better equipped to advance your data governance framework.

 Choosing the right data governance framework requires careful analysis and evaluation of the pros and cons of each framework with your organization's specific data governance mission, goals, and timelines.
 Multiple data governance frameworks have been adopted across enterprises, such as: